stilettocode/tinypic/README.md

 ```bash
 ./resize glorioushorses.ppm outputfile.ppm <new width> <new height>
 ```
 Note the clouds changing in shape as their least important pixels are removed.
+You only need to use width if you'd like, and not include a height.